ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Introduction

 Presenting the solution I worked on in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
 I solve Scientific Pub Mining (no. 4) challenge by combining classic Linux tools with a modern scalable HPC parallel scripting solution.

-Details available at [github](https://github.com/ketancmaheshwari/SMC18).
-The source code for the core solutions are in `src/prob*.awk`.
-The source code for the HPC parallelization of the core solutions are in `src/runprob*.swift`.
-Results are in the `results` folder.
+The project is hosted on [github](https://github.com/ketancmaheshwari/SMC18).

 # Tools used